The following deductions are available on Massachusetts state tax returns.

 Undergraduate Student Loan Interest Deduction

 You may claim a deduction for interest paid on a qualified undergraduate student loan.
 To be considered eligible for this deduction, the "education debt" must be a loan that is administered by the financial aid office of a two-year or four-year college that you, or a qualified dependent, were enrolled as an undergraduate student.
+The loan must have been used solely for the purposes of paying tuition and other expenses directly related to school enrollment.
+Restrictions apply.

 Deductible Amount of Qualified Contributory Pension Income from Another State or Political Subdivision Included in Form 1, Line 4

 The state of Massachusetts allows a deduction for contributory pension income received from another state or any of its political subdivisions that do not tax such income from MA, or any of it's political subdivisions.
+Refer to TIR 95-9 for more information.

 Claim of Right Deduction